stefanrieken/lisp/README.md

 -----
 It has most of the traditional logic primitives implemented.
 (But I have yet to do 'cond'.)

-This project is in the transition of using tmmh for its storage.
+This project is in the transition of using tmmh for its heap management and data typing.
 At the moment all words and values are treated as strings.
 You can enter them both as un-quoted words and quoted and escaped strings (i.e. foo and "ba\r\n").
 No integer functions have been implemented yet, and integers are words / strings like any other.